justmars/start-sdk/docs/index.md

 # Overview

-Settings for Github, Cloudflare Images API
+Settings for Github, Cloudflare

-Add .env variables for CRUD operations on Cloudflare Images and reading repositories on Github.
+Add .env variables for:

+1. CRUD operations on Cloudflare Images
+2. CRUD operations on Cloudflare R2
+3. Reading repositories on Github.